Tony Rayns

-Antony Rayns (born 1948) is a British writer, commentator, film festival programmer and screenwriter.
-He wrote for the underground publication Cinema Rising (its name inspired by Kenneth Anger's Scorpio Rising) before contributing to the Monthly Film Bulletin from the December 1970 issue until its demise in 1991.
-He has written for the British Film Institute's magazine Sight & Sound since the 1970s, and also contributed extensively to Time Out and to Melody Maker in the late 1970s.
+Antony Keith Graham Rayns (20 September 1948 – 2026) was a British writer, commentator, film festival programmer and screenwriter.
+He wrote for the underground publication Cinema Rising before contributing to the Monthly Film Bulletin from the December 1970.
+He contributed writings to Sight & Sound from the 1970s, and also contributed to Time Out, Melody Maker, and Film Comment.

+Life and career

+Rayns was born on 20 September 1948 in Oxford.
+His parents, Donald and Zelma Rayns (née Osmond-Jones), operated a photography studio.
+Rayns was the eldest of two other siblings, Stephanie and Nicholas.
+After his father found a position as a grocery executive, Rayns' family moved to Norwich.
+He received a scholarship to the University of Cambridge, where he studied English.
+Rayns became a film enthusiast after joining a society at his secondary school.

+From 1988 to 2006, Rayns ran the Dragons and Tigers competition.
+This was an event that spotlighted Asian films at the Vancouver International Film Festival.
+Rayns served on festival juries in Cannes Film Festival, Sapporo, San Sebastian, San Francisco, Vladivstok and Beijing.

-He provides commentary tracks for DVD releases of Asian films.
+Rayns provided commentary tracks for DVD releases of Asian films.
 He coordinated the Dragons and Tigers competition for Asian films at the Vancouver International Film Festival from 1988 to 2006.
 In the 1980s, he presented a series called New Chinese Cinema on British television, showing (sometimes rare) films and biographies of eminent Chinese directors.
-He has also worked as a translator for English subtitles on films from Hong Kong, Japan, Korea, Taiwan and Thailand.
+He also worked as a translator for English subtitles on films from Hong Kong, Japan, Korea, Taiwan and Thailand.
 For example, he wrote the English subtitles for the films of Huang Ming-chuan in the 1990s in Taiwan.
-He has also been given two awards for services to Japanese cinema: the Kawakita Prize in 2004 and the Foreign Ministry of Japan's Commendation in 2008.
+For his global advocacy of Japanese cinema, Rayns was awarded the Kawakita Prize in 2004, and the Foreign Ministry of Japan's Commendation in 2008.

 He wrote the screenplay for Away with Words, a feature film directed by cinematographer Christopher Doyle, starring Asano Tadanobu.
 He has written books about Seijun Suzuki, Wong Kar-wai and Rainer Werner Fassbinder.
 In the 1970s, he began a book on Kenji Mizoguchi, which he had not completed at the time he recorded audio commentary for the Criterion Collection DVD release of Ugetsu in 2005.
+In 2000, he began writing and directing The Jang Sun-woo Variations (2001), a documentary film on South Korean director Jang Sun-woo.

+Rayns died at his home in London in July 2026, after a fall down his stairs.
+According to his sister, his body was discovered on 7 July.

+Legacy

+Rayns is remembered for being an influential advocate of East Asian cinema who helped introduce many prominent Asian film directors to Western audiences.